« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 This first parabolic picture of Jesus is in answer to the question of verse 33, and explains why Jesus teaches and trains His disciples the way He does.
 Jesus has a new way of making disciples which is not focused on fasting, but feasting.
 He wants people to see that life with God is full of joy and celebration.
 While there will be times for somber fasting, a life lived with Jesus is a life lived to the full (John 10:10).

 5:37.
 The second picture is that of wine and wineskins.
 As with the garments, wine is a picture of festivity and celebration, and is often equated with the joy of a wedding feast (cf. John 2:1-10).
 In this picture, Jesus humorously points out that no one puts new wine into old wineskins.
-There were numerous types of vessels that carried wine, but the most common were made from goatskins.
-The goats were slaughtered, and the hides were cleaned.
-Then the hide was sewn up and the holes where the legs had been were tied, and the spout of the wineskin was where the neck used to be.
+There were numerous types of vessels that carried wine, but the most common were made from the skin of sheep or goats.
+After the animals were slaughtered, the hides were cleaned, and sewn closed where the legs had been.
+The spout of the wineskin was where the neck used to be (cf. Bock 1997:520).

-Newly pressed wine, or grape juice and other ingredients needed to make wine, was poured into the fresh wineskin through the neck, and when it was full, the neck was tied up to make the skin airtight.
+Newly pressed wine, or grape juice and other ingredients needed to make wine, was poured into the fresh wineskin through the neck, and when it was full, the neck was tied shut to make the skin airtight.
 Over time, the juice would ferment.
 The fermentation process would produce gas.
 And this gas would cause the goatskin to expand.
-But once the skin had been used, and the wine drunk up, the skin would not shrink back to the original size.
-It would stay fully stretched out.
+A wineskin could be used several times before it lost its elasticity (Pentecost 1982:23).
+Eventually, however, the skin would lose its ability to flex, and would no longer be suitable for making wine.

 5:38.
 The proper way to make wine is that new wine must be put into new wineskins.
 The new wineskins are supple, so when the new wine ferments in the skins, the skins expand, and both are preserved.